Ginandtoshi/FocusSpectrum/README.md

 XXX is a program designed in form of focus test and imagined to be applied in social media campaigns for fun or for events, aiming to raise the awareness and self-reflection towards the attention fighting from all of various sources nowadays. 碎片化vs专注力

-Work by: Jinying(Helen) Xie, Name, Name, Name
+Work by: Jinying(Helen) Xie, Mei Lam Sit, Name, Name

 ## Ideation
 After choosing a few random words based on the mechanism of SGDs game and couple of twisting and discussion, we decided combine some artist visuals but also make it practical.